Hundeklemmen/lunar-payment-gateway-node/README.md

 ### Where to find appKey?
-You can find the appKey in your Lunar busness account dashboard.
+You can find the appKey in your Lunar business account dashboard.
 Go to Online Payments -> Complete your registration -> App Key

 ### Where to find merchantId?